Ifychim/FurnitureExchangeV3/README.md

 # FurnitureExchangeV3
-Third Attempt at Furniture Exchange LOL!!!!!!!!!

-Git Repo for a Independent Study Project with Dr. Hendrix
+Git Repo for an Independent Study Project with Dr. Hendrix

                                                     This project is done by Uchenna Chima.